-Amid COVID-19, Here's How These Execs Found Optimism
+Amid Coronavirus, Here's How These Execs Found Optimism

 To be clear, there is nothing good about a pandemic.
 But while the next year holds great uncertainty for commercial real estate, study after study has shown that optimism may be good for your health — and your immunity.